 The game also includes some cool ball launchers which can take a captured pinball and with the right timing you can aim it to hit certain targets.
 Thanks to the dot-matrix display and the software featured on the unit, it is quite fun to play and features plenty of depth to keep players coming back again and again.
 This old school promo video made by Williams below explains it best:

-I personally didn’t care much for this one but you can still come across it today at many arcades.
 Like the other Star Trek video effort by Sega, this was created in both standard and deluxe (sit-down) configurations.
 The deluxe style cabinet is certainly impressive due to it’s large screen and footprint where players can sit-down inside to enjoy blasting the Borg but when it comes to graphics, the game has not aged very well (like many older 3D games).

 Pulling elements from Star Trek (2009) and Into Darkness (2012), the player selects their ‘mission’ before launching the ball then you proceed to unlock events within those missions to clear it out.
 You can also win Bronze, Silver and Gold medals for your performance here.
 This eventually featured voiceovers by Dr. McCoy actor Karl Urban, a welcome update that really gave the game some more depth as well as character.
 “Dammit Jim I’m a doctor, not a pinball wizard”.

 Overall I really enjoy the audio package to this one as it does not rely solely on sounds from the reboots, using many cues from the original series.